thusoy/porridge/README.md

 FAQ
 ---

-*Q: I notice the word h*a*s*h isn't used by porridge, why?*
+*Q: I notice the word "hash" isn't used by porridge, why?*
 A: Because it's too easy to get stuff wrong when communicated to people who are not cryptographers, which include most of us.
-Experienced cryptographers do a mental translation of 'hash' to 'memory-hard key stretching' whenever they're in a password context, but the rest of us don't.
-Thus it's too easy for non-cryptographers to write password storage solutions that either store passwords in plaintext, or just use an actual 'hash', leading to puppies dying left and right.
-Thus for porridge, passwords are stored in 'encoded form', and to get a password in encoded form you 'boil' it.
+Experienced cryptographers do a mental translation of "hash" to "memory-hard key stretching" whenever they're in a password context, but the rest of us don't.
+Thus it's too easy for non-cryptographers to write password storage solutions that either store passwords in plaintext, or just use an actual "hash", leading to puppies dying left and right.
+Thus for porridge, passwords are stored in "encoded form", and to get a password in encoded form you "boil" it.
 If non-cryptographers hear that they're supposed to boil passwords, any decent search engine will ensure they end up with a very robust solution.

 *Q: How do I migrate to porridge from pbkdf2/bcrypt/scrypt/plain argon2?*
 A: Add a new column in your database to store the new encoded passwords, add porridge and boil passwords with it in addition to your existing scheme and store them to the new column.
 When verifying, verify with both your existing scheme and porridge if there's anything in the new column.
 When you deem that few enough users haven't gotten their passwords encoded by porridge yet, drop the old password column and stop using the old scheme.
 The users who hasn't gotten new encoded passwords will be forced through password reset, but otherwise no one will notice any difference.